MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/update-office-telemetry-components-for-office-2016.md

 description: "Learn how to update telemetry processors and the telemetry database so that they work with Telemetry Dashboard in Office 2016."
 ---

-# Update Office Telemetry components for Office 2016
+# Update Office Telemetry components

 ***Applies to:*** *Office 365 ProPlus, Office 2019, and Office 2016*